Course Syllabus

 We have several methods of participation in this class, including random assignment of discussion groups.
 We expect students to join their randomly assigned group for each activity and participate with their group members.
 Attempts to circumvent participation processes and/or lying about participation is considered an academic integrity infraction.
 See the academic integrity section.

-All class members including students are expected to treat others, including students and course staff, in an inclusive manner.
+All class members including students are expected to treat others, including students and course staff, in an respectful manner.
 We do not tolerate exclusionary or disrespectful behavior, including gatekeeping, dog whistles, or other indirect forms of disparagement on the basis of identity or area of study.
 Exclusionary behavior commits harm on the community and bolsters the well-being and academic performance of some at the cost of others.
 Exclusionary behavior will be considered a course policy academic integrity infraction.
 Additionally, if you engage in exclusionary behavior, you may be asked to leave and not be permitted to return.
 You will not be given alternative participation opportunities.

 Examples: